CCFF-Tools/XboxPTZControl/README.md

 export PTZ_CAMS=tcp:192.168.10.44,udp:192.168.10.54
 ```

+The installer seeds `/etc/default/ptzpad` with the current `CAMS` values, and the service reads `PTZ_CAMS` from that file on startup.
+Update that file any time you want to persist new camera addresses.

 Hardware you need:

 - Raspberry Pi 3 B or newer running Raspberry Pi OS (32-bit, bullseye or bookworm)